 The best way to enjoy Golden Week in Japan is to stay right where you are!

 And since we’re Tokyo Cheapo, this means Tokyo.
 True, major Tokyo attractions will be crowded with domestic tourists from around Japan; however, more local spots should be quieter than usual.
-Tokyo can be a great place to be during Golden Week — at the very least there will be less people on the subway.
+Tokyo can be a great place to be during Golden Week — at the very least there will be fewer people on the subway.
+Some museums and gardens also offer free entry on select days.

 Golden Week in Tokyo

 Golden Week is the perfect time for small Tokyo adventures.
-Even if you’re a long-term resident, there’s probably a neighborhood or a scene you’ve been meaning to check out.
+Even if you’ve been living here for a while, there’s probably a neighborhood you’ve been meaning to check out that you simply haven’t gotten around to.

 Or you can use the holidays as an excuse to try something you haven’t done before.
 For example, you can try visiting your neighborhood sentō (bathhouse), or spending the night at a capsule hotel.